 Raptors: Changes in precipitation can affect breeding success, although the direction of the effect varies depending on the general climate and habitat the birds breed in.
-Rainfall tends to have a positive effect on tropical breeding raptor populations through impacts on prey abundance, whilst at higher latitudes, more negative responses to precipitation are likely due to chilling and reduced foraging opportunities.
+Tropical breeding raptors tend to show positive effects of rainfall on their populations through impacts on prey abundance, whilst at higher-latitudes, more negative responses to precipitation are likely due to chilling and reduced foraging opportunities.

-Bony fish: Alterations in river flow will impact populations, with climate-driven reductions in flow rates likely to negatively impact the abundance and breeding success of species.
+Migratory Fish: Alterations in river flow will impact populations, with climate-driven reductions in flow rates likely to negatively impact the abundance and breeding success of species.

-Grassland passerines: Tropical systems tend to be rainfall-limited, rather than temperature-limited, and therefore the strongest climate change impacts on tropical migratory passerines are likely to be through changes in precipitation patterns, which are mixed, depending on location.
+Grassland Passerines: Tropical systems tend to be rainfall, rather than temperature-limited, and therefore the strongest climate change impacts on tropical migratory passerines are likely to be through changes in precipitation patterns, which are mixed, depending on location.